 Math electives: ACM 100 ab, ACM/EE 116, ACM/ESE 118, AM 125 abc, ChE 105, CDS 110, CDS 140.

-To assist in the selection of a research area, to foster interactions within the entering class, and to discuss ethical guidelines for scientific research, first-year students participate in three discussion courses totaling 9 units: current research topics in Caltech bioengineering labs (BE 167; 1st term); reading the bioengineering literature (BE 168; 2nd term); responsible conduct of research (Bi 252; 3rd term).
+To assist in the selection of a research area, to foster interactions within the entering class, and to discuss ethical guidelines for scientific research, first-year students participate in three discussion courses totaling 9 units: current research topics in Caltech bioengineering labs (BE 167; 1st term); reading the bioengineering literature (BE 201; 2nd term); responsible conduct of research (Bi 252; 3rd term).
+A second term of BE 201 is also required for second year graduate students.

 The flexibility of the coursework requirements enables research to be the primary activity from the very first term in residence.
 Students are encouraged to do two or more research rotations during the first year to sample research activities in multiple labs before selecting a Ph.D. adviser.
 Rotations are arranged by contacting individual faculty.